secastel/aFC/README.md

 Runs on Python 2.7.x and has the following dependencies: [pandas](http://pandas.pydata.org), [statsmodels](http://statsmodels.sourceforge.net), [scikits-bootstrap](https://github.com/cgevans/scikits-bootstrap), [NumPy](http://www.numpy.org).

 #Usage
 Requires tabix indexed gzip compressed VCF file containing genotypes and BED file containing phenotypes, identical to the inputs of [fastQTL](http://fastqtl.sourceforge.net), and a list of QTL to calculate aFC for.
-If provided, covariates will be regressed out of the expression values.
+If provided, covariates will be regressed out of the phenotype values.
 Outputs the aFC and corresponding 95% confidence interval for each input eQTL.

 #Arguments
 ##Required